Tables in Power BI reports and dashboards

 Copy values from Power BI tables for use in other applications

-With the unformatted cell value on your clipboard, you can now paste it into another application.
+With the unformatted cell value on your clipboard, you can paste it into another application.

-To copy more than a single cell, select a range of cells or use CTRL to select one or more cells.
+Select a range of cells or use Ctrl to select one or more cells.

 Adjust the column width of a table

 Sometimes Power BI will truncate a column heading in a report and on a dashboard.
-To show the entire column name, hover over the space to the right of the heading to reveal the double arrows, select and drag.
+To show the entire column name, hover over the space to the right of the heading to reveal the double arrows, select, and drag.